Christmas Tree Collection in Brussels: Everything You Need to Know

 Turn it into a Wildlife Habitat

-An abandoned fir tree in your yard can become a haven for small wildlife during the winter.
-Birds, squirrels, and other small animals will find a natural shelter from the cold.
-You can also decorate the tree with bird food to make it a center of life in your yard during the cold season.
+An abandoned fir tree in your garden can become a haven for small wildlife during the winter.
+Birds, squirrels, and other small animals will find natural shelter from the cold.
+You can also decorate the tree with bird food to make it a focal point in your garden during the cold season.

 Creative and Decorative Uses

-For DIY enthusiasts, it is possible to transform some parts of your tree into decorations for next year.
+For DIY enthusiasts, it is possible to transform certain parts of your tree into decorations for the following year.
 Here are some ideas:

 - Cut wooden slices from the trunk to make coasters or wall decorations.